OOKB/RogersGoffigon/README.md

 RogersGoffigon
 ==============

-working on some ideas... not much to tell currently
+Working on some ideas...
+Not much to tell currently.

 A make.cape file has been created.
 See http://rg.cape.io